 And yet, these decisions are extremely difficult to make because the outcomes can be very uncertain.

-The people driving customer experience improvements are not always able to quantify the improvements in monetary terms.
+The people driving customer experience improvements are not always able to quantify the improvements in monetary terms (determining the ROI of customer experience).
 Our customer satisfaction increases – so what?
 Does it increase our revenue or profit?
 Will it positively impact our market share?

 If you improve the availability of customer support agents, you certainly know how much it is going to cost.
 But will it improve the customer experience in a way that also has a positive impact on our business?

-There is a lag: even if your customer satisfaction drastically reduces after you have made some cuts to the customer service headcount, it can take months before your customers have found a new vendor and are able to leave you for your competitor.
+There is a lag: even if your customer satisfaction drastically reduces after you have made some cuts to the customer service headcount, it can take months before your customers have found a new vendor and can leave you for your competitor.

 So let’s get started.